chao31/virtual-list-down-up/README.md

 ## Features

-- virtual lists
+- Real virtual scrolling 😍.
+- Row supports variable heights 🎉.
-- loading more
+- Supports loading more 🔥.
-- pull down to load more
+- Supports pull down to load more 🌐.
-- pull up to load more
+- Supports pull up to load more 😍.
+- Responsive component.
-- easy to use
+- Simple configuration, ready to use out of the box.
+- Thorough documentation .
+- High speed .